redpanda-data/connect/website/docs/guides/bloblang/about.md

 ### Metadata

-Benthos messages contain metadata as well as structured documents, in Bloblang you can query and modify the metadata of messages with the `meta` assignment keyword and query function:
+Benthos messages contain metadata that is separate from the main payload, in Bloblang you can query and modify the metadata of messages with the `meta` assignment keyword and query function:

 ```coffee
 # Delete all existing metadata